CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 <!-- omit in toc -->
 ### **HORIZON_OCCLUSION_POINT**

-The horizon occlusion point expressed in the ellipsoid-scaled fixed frame.
+The horizon occlusion point expressed in an ellipsoid-scaled fixed frame.
 If this point is below the horizon, the entire entity is below the horizon.
-See https://cesium.com/blog/2013/04/25/horizon-culling/ for more information.
+See [Horizon Culling](https://cesium.com/blog/2013/04/25/horizon-culling/) for more information.
 This semantic is often used with tile metadata.

 * Type: `ARRAY`
 * Component type: `FLOAT32` or `FLOAT64`